sean-codes/sean-codes.github.io/_posts/2017-3-26-dynamic-vertical-height-dropdown.md

 ---
 layout: post
 tags: [codepen, title, javascript, title, frontend]
 from:
 title: Dynamic Vertical Height Dropdowns
 type: Notes
 ---

-Hi!
-This is a quick write up on dynamic sized drop downs
+Notes for dynamic sized drop downs

 ## Basics
 Sometimes when doing drops downs the easiest way is by using the max-height and transitioning on that.
 We will use `transform:translateY(Xpx)`